State Tower Building

 The State Tower Building is a high-rise building located in Syracuse, New York.
-Completed in 1928, the building remains the highest in Syracuse.
+Completed in 1928 as the city's first skyscraper, the building remains the tallest in Syracuse.
 It has around 23 floors and is around 312 ft tall.

-For several years after the Bastable Theatre burnt down in a 1923 fire, the plot of land was considered as the potential site of a new theatre or an office building.
-Eventually the plot's owners, Central Offices decided to build an office building.
+For several years after the Bastable Theatre burnt down in a 1923 fire, the plot of land it had occupied was considered as the potential site of a new theatre or an office building.
+Eventually the plot's owners, Central Offices, decided to build an office building.
 Designed by Thompson & Churchill, work began on the foundation of the State Tower Building in 1927.
 The tower was completed by late April 1928.

-It initially functioned as an office building, and was listed on the National Register of Historic Places as a contributing property in the Hanover Square Historic District.
-In 2016 the building was bought by different owners, who redeveloped the top floors into high-end apartments; retaining just the first eight floors as office space.
+As an office building it was listed on the National Register of Historic Places as a contributing property in the Hanover Square Historic District.
+In 2016 new owners began work to redevelop the top floors into high-end apartments; retaining the first eight floors as office space.

 Description

-The State Tower Building is located on a plot where Genesee, Warren, and Water streets intersect.
-The whole block is occupied by the building, while a larger tower juts up on the Warren Street side.
-The building is made of steel and concrete with a limestone, terra-cotta and brick facade.
-The bricks on the facade gradually get lighter towards the top of the building; this was intended to make the building seem higher than it is.
-The facade was decorated as typical for an Art Deco building.
+The Art Deco State Tower Building is located on a plot where Genesee, Warren, and Water streets intersect.
+The whole block is occupied by the structure, with a tower jutting up on the Warren Street side.
+The building is made of steel and concrete with a limestone, terra-cotta and brick facade; with the bricks gradually getting lighter towards the top, enhancing the building's perceived height.

 It has 21, 23, or 24 stories, and is 312 ft or 331 ft tall.
 The building was designed as a large office building with the first 10 floors being large, and the top floors being setback and smaller such that one entity might occupy an entire floor.
 On the roof of the tenth floor was a deck on which there was a full-service restaurant.

 When first constructed, the building had hollow chambers between the outer and inner walls for insulation.
 It had about 130,000 sqft floor space, and was designed to provide maximum light.
 It was connected to a parking garage.